-- Compared the accounting policies in respect of revenue recognition with applicable accounting standards to test for compliance; - Tested the design, implementation and operating effectiveness of key internal financial controls in respect of recognition of revenue from execution of EPC contracts including relevant information technology controls.
-These include controls with respect to estimation of total contract cost and measurement of cost incurred to date, contract assets and contract revenues; - " On a sample basis, inspected key contractual terms with signed contracts and verified evidences of completed performance obligations, costs incurred to date, invoices raised on customers, progress reports, basis of estimated cost to complete and any relevant correspondences with customers in respect of the said contracts; - " Tested journal entries related to revenue recognised during the year based upon specified risk-based criteria, to identify unusual or irregular items.
+- ng policies in respect ith applicable test for compliance; - mentation and of key internal ect of recognition on of EPC contracts including relevant information technology controls.
+These include controls with respect to estimation of total contract cost and measurement of cost incurred to date. contract assets and contract revenues: - 33 On a sample basis, inspected key contractual terms with signed contracts and verified evidences of completed performance obligations, costs incurred to date, invoices raised on customers, progress reports, basis of estimated cost to complete and any relevant correspondences with customers in respect of the said contracts: - " Tested journal entries related to revenue recognised during the year based upon specified risk-based criteria, to identify unusual or irregular items.